Moonsong-Labs/moonwall/docs/guide/test/quick-start.md

 ### Connections and Providers

 We've defined here our endpoint information and set up two connections, one that uses the polkadotJs provider and another that uses the Ethers provider.
+Of course, if you don't have a need for the Ethers connection, you don't need to include it.

 ```json
 {